Blog · Review Essay · Last reviewed June 25, 2026

 The LSE Review of Books makes the sharpest version of this criticism, arguing that the book's case studies are compelling but that some technical claims, definitions, and methodological choices are not rigorous enough.
 That critique should not be dismissed.
 If everything becomes "AI," readers may miss the specific difference between a statistical risk model, an optimization system, a recommender, a classifier, and a large language model.

 Still, the book remains valuable because its strongest claim is social rather than taxonomic.
 Whether a system is branded as AI, automation, algorithmic decision-making, or platform software, it can still shift discretion away from accountable people and toward infrastructure that affected people cannot inspect.
+The fix is not to flatten the category further.
+It is to classify systems by mechanism, use context, affected population, decision consequence, and available recourse.

-For this site, Code Dependent is a book about the moment computation becomes somebody else's living condition.
+Code Dependent is a book about the moment computation becomes somebody else's living condition.

 The most dangerous systems are not always the most futuristic.
 They are the systems that become mundane: the app that sets the wage, the score that shapes suspicion, the diagnostic assistant that mediates care, the queue that routes human attention, the classifier that decides what kind of person a record says you are.